-We cover the fundamental training principles.
+We cover the fundamental training principles you should be doing as part of a mountain bike fitness program.
 All of the exercises we feature will be scalable and we’ll have technique videos for each exercise.

 If you simply can’t get out riding as much as you’d like, and you’re looking for supplemental training to improve your riding, or you’re already training at home or in a gym and need some direction, a purposeful, bang-for-buck approach will ensure your valuable time is spent contributing to your riding ability.

 We’ve teamed up with Jonny Thompson from Fit4Racing, he’s an expert in helping riders of every ability and fitness level to improve.
 And crucially, he can offer the purposeful, bang-for-buck approach that will ensure your valuable time isn’t wasted, instead it’s spent contributing to your riding ability.